jakeehmann42/employeeSummary/02-Homework/README.md

 ## Description

-This command line application uses inquirer, fs, path and util to create prompts for the user to answer.
-Those answers are then recorded and used to make a HTML file that shows you team members.
+This command line application uses inquirer, fs, and path to create prompts for the user to answer.
+Those answers are then recorded and used to make a HTML file that shows you team members that you answered questions about.

 ## Table of Contents